Tom’s and Douglas’s Barns Access Statement

 - Children or mobile babies and toddlers (babes in arms are very welcome)

 - Any adult requiring a living in carer, other than a partner who would expect to share the double bed/room

-Each barn has one bedroom, with one double bed, upstairs:
+Each barn has one bedroom, with one king size bed, upstairs:

-- The ensuite bathroom in both barns is approached through the only bedroom
+- The ensuite bathroom in both barns is upstairs, approached through the only bedroom

 - There is no downstairs lavatory in either barn